 In her final year at Columbus State, Longino served as an intern in the athletics department, working directly with women’s soccer as the team won 22 matches and reached the national championship match.

-Longino, who holds a USSF “C” coaching license, has held coaching positions with the Ohio Elite Soccer Association, CFC Red Star, and Columbus Youth Soccer.
+Longino, who holds a USSF “B” coaching license, has held coaching positions with the Ohio Elite Soccer Association, CFC Red Star, and Columbus Youth Soccer.
+Longino also hold United Soccer Coaches Sports Performance and Psychology diplomas.
 She graduated from Columbus State in 2016 with a bachelor’s degree in exercise science and she received her master’s degree in coaching education and athlete development from Xavier in 2018.